Four+ years at Hypenotic

 React + Vue.js + Vuex + Mentorship

 It was around this time that we were also welcoming and mentoring new folks (interns and hires) on the dev team (it was just Lionel and I thus far).
-This required creating the space for people to play and experiment, while also developing a curriculum of sorts that would both educate them and move projects along.
+This required creating the space for people to play and experiment, while also developing a curriculum of sorts that would both educate and move projects along.

 Nuxt + WordPress REST API + PM2 + NGINX + Delegation